Frequently Asked Questions

 13. What can I do to prepare myself for the surgery?

 If you are planning hip replacement surgery, there are several things you will need to do ahead of time to prepare for a successful surgery.

-If you are overweight, your doctor may recommend that you lose some weight before surgery to minimize the stress on your new hip and possibly decrease the risks of surgery.
-Your doctor may also recommend exercise to strengthen your muscles and improve your general health and recovery.
+- If you are overweight, your doctor may recommend that you lose some weight before surgery to minimize the stress on your new hip and possibly decrease the risks of surgery.
+Calculate your body mass index (BMI) to see if you may need to lose weight.

-In case you might need blood during surgery, your doctor may recommend autologous blood donation.
+- In case you might need blood during surgery, your doctor may recommend autologous blood donation.
 This means you have your own blood drawn several weeks before surgery and stored in case you need it.

-Because dental procedures can allow bacteria to enter the body and these bacteria can potentially lodge in the joint, your doctor may recommend that you have any needed dental work before your surgery.
+- Because dental procedures can allow bacteria to enter the body and these bacteria can potentially lodge in the joint, your doctor may recommend that you have any needed dental work before your surgery.